onox/orka/README.md

 on correctness, readability, and good [software engineering practices][url-swe-practices] for large scale systems and safety-critical and embedded real-time systems.

-It has a very strong static type system where you can create your own types that reflect the problem domain, with optional low-level control of your data.
+It has a strong static type system which allows you to create your own types that reflect the problem domain, with optional low-level control of your data.
 Packages provide modularity and information hiding.
 High-level concurrency primitives like protected objects allow safe communication